AndreaAI/Deep-Learning-Models-for-text-comprehension/README.tex.md

 ### Long Short term Memory Networks (LSTM)

 LSTM are recurrent neural networks whose neurons in the hidden layer are replaced my memory cells.
 These cells have a 'gates system' that decides what information should be stores in the memory, what information should be forgotten and what should be tranferred to the rest of the layers.
 Typically, the activation functions considered in this kind of networks are the sigmoid funcion and the hyperbolic tangent.
-The structure of LSTM hidden layers can be represented, for a time instant $t$t, as follows:
+The structure of LSTM hidden layers can be represented, for a time instant $t$, as follows:

 \begin{table}[htbp]
 	\begin{center}